smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

 - **F11=View**: This function key changes the content of the right side of the list display to show different parts of each Step record.
-The current View is indicated by the \"View\" field that is on the right side of the column headers.
+The current View is indicated by the "View" field that is on the right side of the column headers.
 Views include:

     1. Command Text or Source LIBRARY/FILE(MEMBER)